d-davis/rapanui_mulching/README.md

 ### Related publications:
-Davis, D. S., R. J. DiNapoli, G. Pakarati, T. L. Hunt, and C. P. Lipo (In Review).
-High-resolution short-wave infrared imagery provides improved estimates of rock gardening on Rapa Nui (Easter Island).
-Submitted to International Journal of Remote Sensing.
+Davis, D. S., R. J. DiNapoli, G. Pakarati, T. L. Hunt, and C. P. Lipo (n.d.).
+Tragedy of the commons or triumph of the scarce?
+Short-wave infrared remote sensing improves estimates of cultivation strategies on Rapa Nui (Easter Island), Chile.
+To be submitted to Science Advances.

 Data & File Overview
 --------------------